justshiftjk/Vertical-Test-Assignment/README.md

 ## 🎨 Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
 Please open issues and pull requests for improvements or bug fixes.

----

-## 📄 License

-This project is licensed under the MIT License.

----

-## 📬 Contact

-For questions or support, open an issue or contact the maintainer.

 ---